REopt Lite Software Update History

 September 2017: REopt Lite's Initial Release

-Released on September 29, 2017, the REopt Lite web tool helps building owners evaluate the economics of grid-connected PV and battery storage at commercial sites.
+Version 1.0 of the REopt Lite web tool, deployed on September 29, 2017, helps building owners evaluate the economics of grid-connected PV and battery storage at commercial sites.
 It identifies the optimal PV system size and battery dispatch strategy to minimize the life cycle cost of energy at a specific site, and estimates the amount of time a PV and battery system can sustain the site's critical load during a grid outage.

 Future Development Plans